rootless-containers/rootlesskit/README.md

 Remarks:
 * Port forwarding is not supported yet
 * ICMP (ping) is not supported
+* Specifying `--copy-up=/etc` is highly recommended unless `/etc/resolv.conf` is statically configured.
+Otherwise `/etc/resolv.conf` will be invalidated when it is recreated on the host.

 Currently there are two slirp implementations supported by rootlesskit:
 * `--net=vpnkit`, using [VPNKit](https://github.com/moby/vpnkit) (Recommended)